rizanr29/fyp/README.md

 # Final Year Project (FYP) – Human Pose Estimation & Performance Analysis
+This project is developed as part of a Final Year Project to track and analyze soccer juggling performance using YOLOv8 Pose Estimation and Python multiprocessing to improve processing efficiency.
 This repository contains the source code, documentation, and resources for my Final Year Project.
 The project focuses on human pose estimation using the YOLOv8 model and analyzes performance metrics based on movement tracking.

 ## 📁 Project Structure

-- `main_mp.py`: Main script to run pose estimation using MediaPipe or YOLO.
+- `main_mp.py`: Main script utilizing multiprocessing for video frame analysis.
 - `dashboard.py`: Visual dashboard to display and interpret results.
-- `utils_mp.py`: Utility functions for MediaPipe-based processing.
+- `utils_mp.py`: Utility functions designed to work efficiently with multiple processes.
 - `data.py`, `guide.py`, `person.py`: Supporting Python modules.
 - `Documents/`: Contains the final report and technical paper.
 - `yolov8n.engine`, `yolov8n-pose.engine`: Optimized engine files for YOLO inference.